Date/Time

 Please register to attend as seating is limited.

 Starhawk and Haraway will engage questions about their lifetimes of activism and writing in a conversation moderated by SJRC Visiting Scholar, Joan Haran.
 The dialogue will explore the convergences and divergences of their respective work in ecofeminism and feminist science studies.
 How do they each account for their participation in key social movements and what do they understand to be the most urgent work to be done in our current moment?
-See more here.
+See more on the Social Justice Resource Center.